What makes a good company logo?

 Emblem combination marks are similar to traditional combination marks.
 However, they rely heavily on the typography within the encasing emblem since without the typography the logo is generally unrecognisable.
 Examples include UPS, Lego and Harley Davidson.

 There are a lot of different choices that need to be made in order to help build a strong foundation for your brand identity.
-Ultimately, a good designer will work with you to understand your company and will choose the appropriate logotype based on the values, beliefs and functions of your business.
+Ultimately, a good brand design agency will work with you to understand your company and will choose the appropriate logotype based on the values, beliefs and functions of your business.